NinoZullo05/reveal-quest/README.md

    ```bash
    npm start
    ```
-4. Follow the on-screen instructions to guide your character through the adventures! 🚀✨
+4. Follow the guide instructions to bring your character through the adventures! 🚀✨

 ## 🛠️ Technologies Used